ahmedsakr/wstrade-api/docs/headers/README.md

 ```javascript
 headers.add(name, value) -> void
 ```
-Appends a custom key-value header to all endpoint requests to WealthSimple Trade.
+Appends a custom key-value header to all endpoint requests to Wealthsimple Trade.

 ---